Skip to content Skip to sidebar Skip to footer

 Mood boards, concept boards, inspiration boards, vision boards – call them what you will, but don’t forget about them!

 I bet a lot of us out there grew up scrapbooking the old fashioned way… tearing magazines apart, getting the pritt stick out and creating collages on our bedroom floor.
-These days most of us collect our inspiration digitally, turning to Pinterest and Instagram to create our own personalised mood boards.
+These days we collect our inspiration digitally, turning to Pinterest and Instagram to create our own personalised mood boards.
 It doesn’t matter if you’re planning for your dream home that may take another 15 years to come about, or working towards your living room makeover, it is never too early to start collecting inspiration.
 The more you collect the more you’ll tap into your exact vision

 How your home feels is just as important as how it looks – and that’s the difference a concept board makes.